cesc1989/apuntes/Luna/Backend/Email Verification/Portal Email Verification.md

 We don't need to do nothing in the controller but in the view in the else case in `app/views/user_communication_methods/email_verifications/new.html.erb`.

-# For Milestone 2: Generate portal link after verification
+# For Milestone 2: Generate portal link after verification 🟡

 This milestone adds a link to a clinical dashboard after the user successfully verifies their email.

 Facts:
-- The only classes that include PortalProviderEntity are: Clinic, Physician, PhysicianGroup, and Practice
+- The only classes that include `PortalProviderEntity` are: Clinic, Physician, PhysicianGroup, and Practice
 	- These classes can do `send_portal_access_link(provider_email)`
 - There's no link between `UserCommunicationMethod` and `Clinic`, `PhysicianGroup`, and `Practice`
 	- There's a connection between this class and `Physician`, though
 - In the final verification page a UserCommunicationMethod ID is available
 	- With this ID we can find the instance and it's user
-		- This user could be a Physician or a ShadowUser
+		- This user could be a ==Physician or a ShadowUser==.

 When `ucm.user` is a physician we can send the `send_portal_access_link` method.
 Else we should send the message to the user's `parent` association.
 ```ruby